georgian-io/Multimodal-Toolkit/README.md

 columns as text columns and set `combine_feat_method` to `text_only`.
 For example for each of the included sample datasets in `./datasets`, in `train_config.json` change `combine_feat_method` to `text_only` and `column_info_path` to  `./datasets/{dataset}/column_info_all_text.json`.

-In the experiments below this baseline corresponds to Combine Feat Method being `text_only (all columns)`.
+In the experiments below this baseline corresponds to Combine Feat Method being `unimodal`.

 ## Results
 The following tables shows the results on the two included datasets's respective test sets, by running main.py